Skip to content

 • The more levels clustering = stronger support/resistance zone

-• Prioritize trades at confluence zones, skip isolated single-level touches
+• Prioritize confluence zones over isolated single-level touches

 Remember: Confluence zones (3+ levels) are where institutions defend levels aggressively.
 These offer highest-probability setups.